JorySchossau/nqr/README.md

 ```sh
 results/analysis_C0_g.dataChunk=04/19/ $> python analysis.py data.csv -r 19 --dataChunk='[0, 4]'
 ```

+Not right for your workflow?
+It was designed to allow customization to suit any situation.
+See Features.

 ## Installation
 This is not yet on pipy, but will be when it exits beta.
 Until then, install as a local package.
 ```bash